shohcodes/Finance/README.md

 If you are logged in, you will see the following options:
 - Show balance
-- Add balance
+- Top up the balance
 - Transfer money
 - Transfer history
 - Log out

 **LOGIN**

-To login, select the 'Login' option and enter your username and password when prompted.
+To log in, select the 'Login' option and enter your username and password when prompted.

 **REGISTER**